Catholic Charities Logo:

 Catholic Charities-Diocese of Laredo (CCDOL) is a non-profit organization under the auspices of the Diocese of Laredo.
 As a multi-program human services agency, CCDOL is a community-based organization that has been serving the people of the Diocese of Laredo, located on the Mexican-American border, serving the areas Dimmit, Jim Hogg, La Salle, Maverick, Webb, Zapata, and Zavala counties since the 1970's.

-The mission statement: Catholic Charities-Diocese of Laredo is committed to serving the emergency needs of the indigent and believe that all people have the right to live in an environment that is free of abuse, violence, fear and oppression.
+The mission statement: Catholic Charities-Diocese of Laredo is committed to serving the emergency needs of the indigent and believes that all people have the right to live in an environment that is free of abuse, violence, fear, and oppression.

 Catholic Charities-Diocese of Laredo strives to strengthen and empower families through its diverse programs and social services.
 Services reflect the needs of the area's population and the demographic make-up of the South Texas border.
 Its wide range of programs and resources enables CCDOL to meet the unique needs of the community and its people.